lakshmi2812/Todo-Flask-Pytest-project/README.md

 ## Overview:
  A Todo REST API developed using Python and Flask and the flask-smorest extension.
  The API routes have been tested using POSTMAN
- Coming up: API tests for the Todo API using pytest.
+ API tests for the Todo API were developed using pytest.

 ## Features:
 REST API